illwieckz/pimi/README.md

 Warning
 -------

-TrueCombat mods run on 32bit i386 platform only.
+TrueCombat:Elite and TrueCombat:Close Quarters Battle mods run on 32bit i386 platform only.

 TrueCombat:Elite is distributed as a bzip2 tarball inside a gzip tarball embeddeded in a gzipped shell script plus a zip patch archive.
 Extracting this mod will perform all these steps backwards, and will fill some gigabytes in your temporary directory.

-It's a good idea to install mods in a temporary directory and to check if all is fine before writing inside an existing ET:Legacy or ioquake3 installation.
+Beware, PIMI will overwrite existing installation.

 No warranty is given, use this at your own risk.